jackd248/typo3-letter-avatar/README.md

 ## Credits

-This project is highly inspired by [avatar](https://github.com/laravolt/avatar) and [letter-avatar](https://github.com/yohangdev/letter-avatar).
+This project is highly inspired by similiar open source projects like [avatar](https://github.com/laravolt/avatar) and [letter-avatar](https://github.com/yohangdev/letter-avatar).

+The fonts used in the extension are licensed under [SIL Open Font License](https://openfontlicense.org/) and [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## License